 If you want to stay along the southern coast, Ekra Glacier Lagoon is less than 10 miles away.
 It’s about a 5-hour drive from Reykjavik, so you’d be looking at a 10-hour car ride if you tried to make it a day trip!

 This is an explorer’s playground, and there are so many fun things to do in this part of Iceland.
 How about a crystal ice cave tour where you can hike inside an ice cave?
 Or if you’d prefer to stay above ground, you can hike across the Vatnajökull glacier and marvel at the dramatic wilderness of Skaftafell National Park.

 8. Northern Iceland

-But for those that to travel to North Iceland, you’re in for a treat.
+But you’re in for a treat for those traveling to North Iceland.
 Active volcanos, lava fields, majestic fjords, cascading waterfalls, and luxurious hot springs are just a few of the attractions that await you.

-It’s worth your while to spend a night or two in Akureyri while you’re exploring Northern Iceland.
-Nicknamed the “Capital of the North,” Akureyri is the second largest city in Iceland (Reykjavik is the largest), and in a country that doesn’t have very many large cities, you may find the sights and sounds of Akureyri welcoming after a period of dramatic landscapes and very few people.
+It’s worth your while to spend a night or two in Akureyri while exploring Northern Iceland.
+Nicknamed the “Capital of the North,” Akureyri is the second largest city in Iceland (Reykjavik is the largest).
+In a country that doesn’t have very many large cities, you may find the sights and sounds of Akureyri welcoming after a period of dramatic landscapes and very few people.